joostm1/storsimple-exit/README.md

 For <b>Cloud Endpoint</b>, you have a choice between <a href="https://azure.microsoft.com/en-us/pricing/details/storage/files/">"Premium and Standard"</a> storage.
 For larger deployments, premuum storage is recommended.</li>.

-Specify the mounted volumes as Server Endpoint for File Sync:
+Specify the mounted volumes as <b>Server Endpoint</b> for File Sync:
 <pre><code>
 F:\sgs\vol0
 F:\sgs\vol1